 And why should I when I have Queen Margaret around?
 She and Betty have feed dogs that drop with the turn of a screw underneath but the feed cover plate could be used instead, it works the same either way.

 And here she goes (sorry for the abrupt ending, since someone was calling me just it ended!)

 Just for the record, in the picture above the buttonhole on the RIGHT is made by the 221, the one on the LEFT is made by the 201 and yes - it is just a little better.
 Exact same buttonholer, same thread, same fabric.
 But honestly the 201-2 is just the Rocking-est machine ever.
 Betty, who also sat out on this demo, produces the same results, BTW.
 These are my go-to buttonhole machines.

-But yes, Bud can do it too although he would rarely be my first choice just because of stitch quality.
-Anyway, just to compare how he stitches, here he is:
+But yes, Bud (a slant shank Singer) can do it too although he would rarely be my first choice because of stitch quality.
+Here he is in action: